alexktzk/trello-habitica/README.md

 ```

 This command will generate 2 public urls for you, http and https. \
-Trello allows to server Power-Ups only over https.
+Trello allows to serve Power-Ups only over https.

 Once you've done just grab your public url and pass it to the Power-Up form as **Iframe connector URL**.